Durval Queiroz Neto: NFL

 He entered the NFL through the International Player Pathway Program, which gives 7 foreign players the opportunity to compete for 4 places in the league.
 He starred in the TV show NFL Undiscovered, broadcast on the official NFL Network channel.

 He exchanged his career on the family farms for the dream of playing in the NFL with the help of his agent, American Kenneth "KJ" Joshen Jr. He moved to the United States and took courses dedicated to American football.

-He impressed the league with his numbers in drills, specific exercises, worthy of the highest rated athletes coming from universities for the draft.
-Signed, in 2019, for 3 years with the Miami Dolphins and is trying to get a place in the 2019 starting team.
+He impressed the league scouts with his performance in drills, specific exercises, with numbers on par with the highest rated athletes coming out of universities for the draft.
+In 2019, he signed, for 3 years with the Miami Dolphins.

-On July 30, 2019, during training camp, following the advice of the Miami Dolphins coaching staff, Duzão switched his position from DT on the defensive line to G (guard) on the Offensive Line.
+On July 30, 2019, during training camp, following the advice of the Dolphins coaching staff, Duzão switched his position from DT on the defensive line to G (guard) on the Offensive Line.

-He faced some problems during his time in the NFL, such as changing positions in his first year, a pandemic in his second year and an injury in his third season with the club.

 Leaving the NFL and returning to Brazil

-Neto was released from the Dolphins in May 2022 and his return to Galo FA (Atlético-MG de Futebol Americano) was soon confirmed.
+Neto was released from the Dolphins in September 2020 and his return to Galo FA (Atlético-MG de Futebol Americano) was soon confirmed.
 He stayed at the Minas Gerais club for a short time, as the idea was more to gain experience than to play.
 He has been retired since December 2022.